sixtyeight/kassomat-payout/README.md

-# SMART Payout Module
+# Payout Module

-The SMART Payout Module  acts as a thin layer around the rather low-level [SSP protocol][itl-ssp] from Innovative Technology used for communication with the [SMART Hopper][itl-hw-hopper] and [NV200 Banknote validator][itl-hw-validator] devices.
+The Payout Module  acts as a thin layer around the rather low-level [SSP protocol][itl-ssp] from Innovative Technology used for communication with the [SMART Hopper][itl-hw-hopper] and [NV200 Banknote validator][itl-hw-validator] devices.